 While it might seem like accessing these benefits should be easy for individuals who’ve become disabled, the unfortunate truth is that the process is not always as simple or straightforward as it should be.
 Insurance companies often make it difficult for people to get the benefits they need.
 Eligible claimants might become discouraged when they discover that their benefits application has been denied.

 At Valent Legal, our experienced and compassionate disability lawyers understand the frustration that people feel when their disability application has been denied, or if their benefit payments have been reduced or stopped altogether.
 If this has happened to you, don’t despair.
 With a knowledgeable long-term disability lawyer on your side, you can seek the disability benefits that you are contractually entitled to receive.
-Our team is passionate about helping people in our community get the benefits they need and are owed.
+Our long term disability lawyers are passionate about helping people in our community get the benefits they need and are owed.
 We will be there to walk you through every step of the process.
 You can count on us to keep you updated and informed about your claim’s progress.

 What Is Long-Term Disability Insurance?